 ELMA Cashmere-Lined Deerskin Winter Driving Gloves

 Another great deerskin option is this pair from ELMA.
-These are also lined with cashmere that pairs well with the soft leather.
+These are also lined with super soft and warm cashmere that pairs well with the soft leather.
 They’re not bulky at all, making it easy to adjust things like the radio or climate controls on the fly.
 Also, fitting them in a pocket or your car’s glovebox isn’t difficult.
 Much like the Cyrilus gloves shown above, these offer a classic look and a single snap at the wrist.
 You can get them in either a sand yellow color or black.

 Warmen Soft Nappa Leather Driving Gloves